You must have a permit to hunt elk. There are 3 types of elk permits.

 Any Yukon resident hunter can get a permit to hunt elk in the elk exclusion area.
 The season opens April 1 and closes March 31.

 Elk seals are available exclusively from Department of Environment offices.
 You'll get this permit for free when you purchase an elk seal.

 Wildlife Act adaptive elk permits

 There are 8 Wildlife Act adaptive elk permits available in the Takhini Valley for elk that are:

 - have 5 point antlers or less.

-- These Game Management Subzones are in hunt code EL23:
+The Game Management Subzones in hunt code EL24 are the same as EL23:

 - part of 5–50;